in the town named after the President of the United States, Grover, in Cleveland County, 301 Cleveland Avenue

 Tim Moore Attorney at law, Eddie Humphries Painting, Kurt Pluta,

-Paula Childress, Curtis Bailey, Scott Claflin, Rick Yost, Julie Wall, Gerard Aman, Peter and Miriam Pang, Tommy & Lynne Holt, Mark Adams, Robert Izquierdo, Josh Romesberg, Brahim Ait Daoud, Engie Penazola, Maria Plinio, Toni Ann Marcolini, Lisa D'Aprile, Marcus Neal, Dawn Zawadzki, L Edwin Brown, Steve Moore, Peter Delorme, Gwen Brink, Howard Burnham, Debbie Trivett, Steven Sublett, Robert Farrell, Guy Benoit Santoro, Antwain Thomas, Leo Sigrist, Scott Syfert, Noell Michalski, Timothy Armand, Bill Willis, Antoinette and Donn Biegaj, Gertrude DaSo, Andrew M. King and John Calhoun, Edith Morgan, William and Sandy Wendling, In the name of Dale Schaller by Alvin Clemons, Joan Vitale and Philip Gallant of The Antique Circus
+Paula Childress, Curtis Bailey, Scott Claflin, Rick Yost, Julie Wall, Gerard Aman, Peter and Miriam Pang, Tommy & Lynne Holt, Mark Adams, Robert Izquierdo, Josh Romesberg, Brahim Ait Daoud, Engie Penazola, Maria Plinio, Toni Ann Marcolini, Lisa D'Aprile, Marcus Neal, Dawn Zawadzki, L Edwin Brown, Steve Moore, Peter Delorme, Gwen Brink, Howard Burnham, Debbie Trivett, Steven Sublett, Robert Farrell, Guy Benoit Santoro, Antwain Thomas, Leo Sigrist, Scott Syfert, Noell Michalski, Timothy Armand, Bill Willis, Antoinette and Donn Biegaj, Gertrude DaSo, Andrew M. King and John Calhoun, Edith Morgan, William and Sandy Wendling, In the name of Dale Schaller by Alvin Clemons, The Alvarenga family, Joan Vitale and Philip Gallant of The Antique Circus

 The American history making Hambrecht / Hambright family mansion home reaching into the legacy of Congressman and Lt.
 Colonel Frederick Hambright (famed of the Kings Mountain battle) and on to Doctor Alfred Hambright, Assistant Surgeon to Confederate Generals A.P.
 Hill and Stonewall Jackson winds through the house.
 Dr. Hambright bought and created the King's Mountain battleground with the Governor's of SC and NC.
 Portions of the tour discuss service to the White House, Camp David and Vice President's houses via the famed Chefs and the US Navy Chefs.
 Modern Household and Estate Management service to the Forbes 400 and Fortune 500 list is also showcased along the tour which leads underground by candlelight to the servants quarters with fiddle and banjo music.